-The Department's certification process is different and significantly more intensive than the attestation process for certifying AMHs that took place in 2018, given the higher-need profile of the Tailored Plan population and the intensity of the model, as well as the more marked change relative to today's payment and delivery system.
-The certification process will apply to the rampup period preceding Tailored Plan launch.
-The Department will issue additional guidance on any changes to the certification and re-certification processes that will take place after Tailored Plan launch.
+The Department's certification process is different and significantly more intensive than the attestation process for certifying AMHs that took place in 2018, given the higher-need profile of the Tailored Care Management eligible population and the intensity of the model, as well as the more marked change relative to today's payment and delivery system.
+For information on future certification rounds, please see https://medicaid.ncdhhs.gov/tailored-care-management.

-All providers interested in performing Tailored Care Management at the time of Tailored Plan launch must submit an application for initial certification.
-Subject to available funding, the Department will provide capacity building funding to providers prior to launch.
+All providers interested in performing Tailored Care Management must submit an application for initial certification.
+Subject to available funding, the Department will provide capacity building funding 14 to providers.
 The Department hopes to make additional funding available in future years.
 To access funds, providers must participate in a capacity building needs assessment conducted by a Tailored Plan awardee.
+Additionally, on an ongoing basis, providers must meet targets mutually agreed upon by the AMH+ or CMA and Tailored Plan awardee that demonstrate progress towards achieving specific capacity building milestones.
+15 More details on this opportunity can be found in the Capacity Building webpage.